-Data collection will include baseline demographics, diagnosis and medical history data including previous disease characteristics, treatment, comorbid conditions and information on lymphodepleting therapies.
-Post-infusion data collected will include Eastern Cooperative Oncology Group (ECOG) performance status, current multiple myeloma therapies and current disease status.
-Short-term and long-term safety data will be collected throughout the follow-up period, alongside effectiveness data for response and survival.
+Data collection will include baseline demographics, diagnosis and medical history data including previous disease characteristics, treatment, comorbid conditions and information on bridging therapies and lymphodepleting therapies.
+Eastern Cooperative Oncology Group (ECOG) performance status and physical and neurological status will be collected prior to cilta-cel infusion.
+In addition, data collection will include clinical response per IMWG criteria based on treating physician's assessment, current multiple myeloma therapies and current disease status.
+Short-term and long-term safety data will be collected throughout the study period, alongside effectiveness data for response and survival.

-Patients will be permitted to enroll no later than at Day 0 (cilta-cel infusion), in the event that they were not enrolled at the time of apheresis.
-A patient's baseline data will be collected, where available, upon enrollment into the study.
+Patients will be permitted to enroll no later than at the time of cilta-cel infusion, in the event that they were not enrolled at the time of apheresis.
+A patient's baseline data and previous multiple myeloma therapies will be collected, where available, upon enrollment into the study.
 The end of the study will be after all consented patients have completed 15 years of follow-up from the day of cilta-cel infusion, or discontinued from the study or died (whichever occurs earlier).